wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

     curl -i -d "@AddComponent.json" -H "Content-Type: application/json" http://localhost:5590/api/v1/configuration/system/components
     ```

-After the curl command completes successfully, you can configure or use the new component.
+After the curl command completes successfully, the new component is available for configuration and use.

 ## Parameters for system components

-The following parameters are available for configuring system components.
+The following parameters are used to define system components.

 | Parameters     | Required | Type    | Nullable | Description |
 | -------------- | -------- | --------| ---------|-------------|